gundy/jssynth/README.md

 Games, demos, interactive UI's, DSP related apps or prototypes, the sky is the limit.

-... and that's all there is to is really.
+... and that's all there is to it really.

 If you use JSSynth or any of the bundled example code in any projects, please drop by and let us know.

+BTW, I apologise profusely for the UI in the demos.
+Enough said.